 A conservatorship is a voluntary, court-supervised relationship in which a mentally competent, but physically infirm, adult applies to the court to appoint a conservator to care for the applicant's person, property, or both.

-Frequently, the conservatee has suffered an injury or an illness which inhibits or prevents them from physically signing their name or taking physical actions necessary to handle their business affairs and yet they are mentally sound.
+Frequently, the conservatee has suffered an injury or an illness which inhibits or prevents him/her from physically signing his/her name or taking physical actions necessary to handle his/her business affairs, and yet he/she is mentally sound.
 These are situations where a conservatorship may be appropriate.

 The conservator acts only upon direction from the conservatee.
-The conservatee remains in control of their own business and legal interests.
+The conservatee remains in control of his/her own business and legal interests.

 The information contained on this web site is not legal advice, nor should it substitute for the assistance of a qualified attorney.
-Good legal assistance can speed up the court process and prevent making costly legal errors.
-Get more information on obtaining an attorney.
+Good legal assistance can speed up the court process and prevent costly legal errors.